 Introducing the programme

-Also ongoing is an evaluation of current out-of-hospital care models.
+Also ongoing is an evaluation of current out-of-hospital care models for the Department of Health and Social Care.
 This grew out of a major study of hospital discharge arrangements for those experiencing homelessness (final report, October 2021).
-These studies are/were all led by Dr Michelle Cornes, who earlier undertook an analysis of Multiple Exclusion Homelessness and the utility of Communities of Practice.
+These studies are/were both led by Professor Michelle Cornes, who earlier undertook an analysis of Multiple Exclusion Homelessness and the utility of Communities of Practice.

 We run a webinar series on homelessness.
 It is free to attend and open to the general public.
 Please contact Jess Harris if you are interested in speaking about your research or innovative practice at this series.

 If you are a practitioner you may be interested in joining the Peer Network for social workers specialising in homelessness and rough sleeping set up by Ellie Atkins.